 As marketers, we’re constantly under pressure to check things off our to-do lists.
-There’s always something more to review, another post to write, another campaign to launch.
+There’s always something more to review, another post to write, another marketing campaign to launch.

 That pace, though, sometimes contributes to a culture that places more emphasis on doing and less on listening.